graphql-aspnet/graphql-aspnet.github.io/docs/advanced/custom-scalars.md

 -   `"""triple quoted string"""`
 -   `"With \"\u03A3scaped ch\u03B1racters\""`;

-The `StringScalarType` provides a handy static method for unescaping the data if you don't need to do anything special with it, `StringScalarType.UnescapeAndTrimDelimiters`.
+The static type `GraphQLStrings` provides a handy static method for unescaping the data if you don't need to do anything special with it, `GraphQLStrings.UnescapeAndTrimDelimiters`.

 Calling `UnescapeAndTrimDelimiters` with the previous examples produces: